How to solve ANY slide puzzle regardless of its size 15

 Divide and conquer

-The beauty of the solution proposed here is that it is applicable to any puzzle size: 3×3, 4×4, 5×5, etc. The trick is to solve the corners first so that a 5×5 puzzle becomes a 4×4 and then a 3×3.
+The beauty of the solution proposed here is that it is applicable to any puzzle size: 3×3, 4×4, 5×5, etc. The trick is to solve the edges first so that a 5×5 puzzle becomes a 4×4 and then a 3×3.
 This technique is also known as divide and conquer, where a complex problem is broke down into sub-problems, until these become simple enough to be solved directly.

 The algorithm